November 16, 2023

 DO NOT OVER CROWD

 If you have an air fryer, then you know the key to crispy food is to not over crowd the basket.
 Depending on how large your air fryer is, and how many wings you have, this recipe could call for 3 rounds of cooking.
 Do not cut corners by stacking the wings on top of each other.
-Make sure each wing is lying flat on the bottom grate with some room in between.
+Make sure each wing is lying flat in a single layer on the bottom grate with some room in between.
 For reference I have the Ninja AF101 and I was able to fit 6-7 wings easily in the basket.

 ROTATE FOR EVEN COOKING